Volvo V90 Recharge T8 hybrid running costs

 Volvo recommends a service every 12 months or 12,500 miles – whichever comes first.
 A number of interest-free service plans are offered, ranging from two years’ coverage to a maximum of six under one plan.
 On-call Volvo Assistance is included as part of an extended service plan.

-Emitting 49g/km of CO2, the V90 T8 Twin Engine is tax-exempt for the first 12 months from registration, given that the hybrid powertrain means it qualifies as an alternatively fuelled vehicle.
-However, given that its list price is over £40,000 new, the rate goes up to £440 annually for five years after that.
+Emitting 43g/km of CO2, the V90 Recharge T8 is tax-exempt for the first 12 months on the road.
+However, given that its list price is over £40,000 new, the rate goes up to £455 annually for five years after that, before dropping to £135.